sensu/sensu-docs/content/sensu-enterprise/3.3/guides/using-contact-routing.md

 ---
-title: "Contact Routing Guide"
+title: "Using Contact Routing in Sensu Enterprise"
-linkTitle: "Contact Routing Guide"
+linkTitle: "Using Contact Routing"
-description: "Set up a Sensu Enterprise Contact Routing."
+description: "Every incident, outage or event has an ideal first responder: a team or individual with the knowledge to triage and address the issue.
+Sensu Enterprise contact routing makes it possible to assign checks to specific teams and individuals, reducing mean time to response and recovery."
 product: "Sensu Enterprise"
 version: "3.3"
 weight: 7